-3. FINANCIAL STATEMENTS
+3. Financial statements

-- 3.1 The responsibility for the preparation of the financial statements, including notes, lies with the implementing entity.
-The financial statements include the following: - a.
-Statement of income6 and expenditure.
+The responsibility for the preparation of the financial statements, including notes, lies with the implementing entity.
+The financial statements include the following:

+- Statement of income and expenditure.
 This statement should include expenditure reported against the approved budget.
-It should also include audited comparative figures for the previous reporting period, if applicable; - b.
-Balance sheet showing accumulated funds of the programme, bank balances and other assets and liabilities of the programme, if any; - c.
-Notes to the financial statements7:
+It should also include audited comparative figures for the previous reporting period, if applicable; - (ii) Balance sheet showing accumulated funds of the programme, bank balances and other assets and liabilities of the programme, if any; - (iii) Notes to the financial statements; - (iv) A comprehensive list of all programme fixed assets purchase with Gavi funds, with dates of purchase, values, location and condition.